 Being simple in life, appreciating the mundane.

-TH: Do you feel less of a Finn now that you are working abroad?
+WW: Do you feel less of a Finn now that you are working abroad?

 Dexter: I feel as a Finnish expat now that I am working abroad.